To Everything (Wood) Turn, Turn, Turn (With A Lathe)

 · 3 min read

-Just about any designer will agree that while woodturning technically qualifies as woodwork, it’s often considered a completely different craft.
-“Woodturners” tend to be devoted to their specific craft, since there is almost no end to the projects that can be created on a lathe.
+Most designers will likely agree that while woodturning technically qualifies as woodwork, it is often considered a completely different task.
+“Woodturners” tend to be devoted to their specific craft, as there are endless projects to complete on a lathe.

 Understanding the difference between the two crafts is a matter of tools and technique.
-Woodturning is the process of carving a block of wood into a symmetrical object – such as a spindle, bowl, or furniture leg – while using a motor-driven lathe to spin the wood at high speed.
-While spinning, cutting tools – including a variety of chisels and knives – gradually carve the piece into the desired shape.
+Woodturning is the process of carving a block of wood into a symmetrical object – such as a spindle, bowl, or furniture leg – using a motor-driven lathe to spin the wood at high speed.
+While the piece is spinning, a variety of tools, such as chisels and knives, are used to gradually carve the piece into the desired shape.

-So what exactly is a “lathe?”
-A lathe is a machine that rotates a workpiece about an axis of rotation to perform various operations such as cutting, sanding, knurling, drilling, deformation, facing, and turning – as well as symmetry.
+So, what exactly is a lathe?
+A lathe is a machine that holds and rotates a workpiece upon an axis of rotation.
+When the piece starts to spin, the craftsperson employs a variety of tools to perform various functions such as cutting, sanding, knurling, drilling, deformation, facing, and turning.
+These operations are performed symmetrically while holding the piece at a precise axis.

-The basics of this technique was first used by the Greeks as far back as the 13th or 14th century BC, making this a truly ancient form of woodwork.
-Of all the types of lathes in use, woodturning lathes are the oldest variety from which all others are derived from.
-An adjustable horizontal metal rail (known as “the tool rest”) between the material and the operator accommodates the positioning of shaping tools, which are usually hand-held.
+The basics of this technique were first used by the Greeks as far back as the 13th century BCE, making this a truly ancient form of woodworking.
+Woodturning lathes are the oldest and the progenitor of all subsequent types of lathes in use today.
+An adjustable, horizontal metal rail – known as the “tool rest” –is placed between the workpiece and the lathe operator.
+It accommodates the positioning of shaping tools, which are most often hand-held.

 ________________________